jahnvithaker7/facialrecognition-attendance-/README.md

 A python GUI integrated system which takes attendance using facial recognition technique.

 TECHNOLOGY USED:
-tkinter for whole GUI
+-tkinter for whole GUI
-OpenCV for taking images and face recognition.
+-OpenCV for taking images and face recognition.
-CSV, Numpy, Pandas, datetime etc. for other purposes.
+-CSV, Numpy, Pandas, datetime etc. for other purposes.

 FEATURES:
 Interactive GUI support.